 Suffolk and Norfolk are both within your reach - lots of nice seaside places - I love the kitsch of Cromer, Southwold, Aldeburgh, Sherringham etc.

-You could also head to the South East coast - Whitstable, Kent, Romney Marsh etc. almost 6 years ago
+You could also head to the South East coast - Whitstable, Kent, Romney Marsh etc. about 6 years ago

 Bath, then travel by the Cotswolts to Stratford on Avon and back to London.
 You'd probably need a long weekend for that.